tauraloke/comfyui-daam-mask/README.md

     - Added support for batched inputs
     - SD 1.5 models compatibility
     - Bug fixes and stability improvements

 - **0.1.1**
     - Initial Version with SDXL support

+- **fork**
+    - Minor fix for Flux
+    - Added the node to generate mask by tokens